HCL-TECH-SOFTWARE/digital-experience/docs/whatsnew/cf20/newcf221.md

 ## All Digital Experience Versions (8.5, 9.0, 9.5)

-### Progress Indication for XMLAccess
+### Progress indication for XMLAccess

+=== "Containers"
-Starting with version CF 221 one can enable progress logging to see how far XMLAccess is along in updating items contained in the xmlaccess input script.
+    You can enable progress logging to see the progress of XMLAccess in updating items contained in the `xmlaccess` input script.
+For more information, see [Working with the XML configuration interface](../../deployment/manage/portal_admin_tools/xml_config_interface/working_xml_config_interface/index.md).

+=== "On-Premises"
-For more information see: [Working with the XML configuration interface](../../deployment/manage/portal_admin_tools/xml_config_interface/working_xml_config_interface/index.md)
+    You can enable progress logging to see the progress of XMLAccess in updating items contained in the `xmlaccess` input script.
+For more information, see [Working with the XML configuration interface](../../deployment/manage/portal_admin_tools/xml_config_interface/working_xml_config_interface/index.md).

-### Progress Indication for Syndication
+### Progress indication for syndication

+=== "Containers"
-New with CF 221 HCL DX allows to log syndication progress on the subscriber.
+    You can log the syndication progress on the subscriber.
+For more information see [Syndication progress logging](../../manage_content/wcm_delivery/syndication/wcm_syndication_troubleshooting.md#syndication-progress-logging).

+=== "On-Premises"
-For more information see: [Syndication troubleshooting](../../manage_content/wcm_delivery/syndication/wcm_syndication_troubleshooting.md)
+    You can log the syndication progress on the subscriber.
+For more information see [Syndication progress logging](../../manage_content/wcm_delivery/syndication/wcm_syndication_troubleshooting.md#syndication-progress-logging).

-### Ability to set cache header for WCM GET REST APIs
+### Web Content Manager REST API V2 - Ability to set cache header for WCM GET REST APIs

+=== "Containers"
+    You can configure a cache header for GET requests for unauthenticated users.
+Configuring cache headers result to better performance and cachability.
+For more information, see [Cache headers for WCM REST V2](../../manage_content/wcm_development/wcm_rest_v2/wcm_rest_v2_starting.md#cache-headers-for-wcm-rest-v2).

+=== "On-Premises"
-Starting with version CF221 it is possible to configure a cache header for GET requests for the unauthenticated user for better performance.
+    You can configure a cache header for GET requests for unauthenticated users.
+Configuring cache headers result to better performance and cachability.
+For more information, see [Cache headers for WCM REST V2](../../manage_content/wcm_development/wcm_rest_v2/wcm_rest_v2_starting.md#cache-headers-for-wcm-rest-v2).
-For more information see: [Getting started with the REST service for Web Content Manager V2](../../manage_content/wcm_development/wcm_rest_v2/wcm_rest_v2_starting.md)

-### Update OpenAI Chatgpt to latest powerful model gpt-4o
+### Web Content Manager REST API V2 - Update OpenAI ChatGPT to latest model gpt-4o

+=== "Containers"
-Starting CF221, the AI model is switched to ```gpt-4o``` as the newest and most capable model with up to date information.
+    Starting CF221, the AI model is switched to ```gpt-4o```.
+This model is the newest and the most capable model with up-to-date information.
+For more information, see [Getting started with the REST service for Web Content Manager V2] (../../get_started/plan_deployment/container_deployment/wcm_content_ai_analysis.md).

+=== "On-Premises"
-For more information see: [Getting started with the REST service for Web Content Manager V2](../../get_started/plan_deployment/container_deployment/wcm_content_ai_analysis.md)
+    Starting CF221, the AI model is switched to ```gpt-4o```.
+This model is the newest and the most capable model with up-to-date information.
+For more information, see [Getting started with the REST service for Web Content Manager V2] (../../get_started/plan_deployment/container_deployment/wcm_content_ai_analysis.md).

-### Search Engine Optimization tag configuration for Open Graph compatibility
+### SEO tag configuration for Open Graph compatibility

+=== "Containers"
+    A new configuration option is added to generate [Open Graph](https://ogp.me/) compatible tags when rendering DX to be better parsable by social networks or search engines.
+For more information, see [Adding HTML meta tags for Search Engine Optimization (SEO)](../../manage_content/wcm_delivery/deliver_webcontent_on_dx/customizing_content/wcm_config_wcmviewer_seo.md).

+=== "On-Premises"
-With CF221 a new configuration option was added to generate [Open Graph](https://ogp.me/) compatible tags when rendering DX to be better parsable by social networks or search engines.
+    A new configuration option is added to generate [Open Graph](https://ogp.me/) compatible tags when rendering DX to be better parsable by social networks or search engines.
+For more information, see [Adding HTML meta tags for Search Engine Optimization (SEO)](../../manage_content/wcm_delivery/deliver_webcontent_on_dx/customizing_content/wcm_config_wcmviewer_seo.md).

-### Tiny Inline edit additional menu options
+### TinyMCE - New menu options for inline editing

+=== "Containers"
+    New menu options are available in the TinyMCE rich text editor.

+=== "On-Premises"
-Starting with CF221 additional inline edit menu options have been added when using the Tiny rich text editor.
+    New menu options are available in the TinyMCE rich text editor.

 ### Notice of deprecation of Textbox.io Rich Text Editor